Tanisha Scott: Career

 Scott choreographed the videos for Whitney Houston's "I Look to You" and "Million Dollar Bill," Elephant Man's "Pon De River," Nas' "Bridging the Gap," and Amerie's "1 Thing."
-Scott also serves as the coach for the NBA's Brooklyn Nets Kids Dance Troupe.
 American Express profiled Scott in a 2015 commercial series.
 She danced with and choreographed the rapper Drake in his much lauded—and much parodied—video for 2015's "Hotline Bling."
 Rihanna assigned Scott to her ANTI World Tour and she appears in the singer's "Work" video.

 Television

 Scott was a coach for So You Think You Can Dance Canada and a featured guest choreographer on MTV's America's Best Dance Crew.
 During the ABDC segment, she tutored the 787 Crew on popular Jamaican dances such as the "Dutty Wine" and the "Chaplin" for a Dancehall-inspired performance on the show dubbed the "Rihanna Challenge," which was set to the singer's music.